 Writing, like any other skill, can be learned by following a few simple rules.
 Create a great opening paragraph, have a specific purpose and intention for your article, make sure your information is easy to understand, and read it aloud when you’re finished.

-End with a closing paragraph that summarizes what you wrote, and ends with a clear Call-to-Action.
-Finally, don’t overthink things, which is a sure way to writer burnout.
+End with a closing paragraph that summarizes what you wrote, and ends with a clear call-to-action.
+Finally, don’t overthink things, which is a sure way to find yourself with a bad case of writer’s block.

 What are some tips you use when writing?
 Let me know in the comments:)